 Consumers, too, wield considerable power.
 To reach as many people as possible and successfully make them reconsider their choices, we launched the Pig Mobile Tour, the “Even if you like meat …” brochures and the Vegan Taste Week.
 Our endeavours in this area benefit from tremendous voluntary support through our local groups.

 The word “multipliers” refers primarily to the media and to politicians.
 We also include other highly influential persons and groups.
 Our press office provides journalists with important background information as well as the latest news and information concerning animal protection and animal rights.
 We assert our influence on the world of politics by organizing petitions, taking part in conferences and engaging in direct dialogue.

-The launch of class action in several federal states has opened up whole new opportunities and possibilities when it comes to animal protection.
-We leverage this potential by supporting organisations with the capacity to bring proceedings by offering financial support and the legal know-how of our Board of Directors.
+The launch of class action in several German federal states has opened up whole new opportunities and possibilities when it comes to animal protection.
+We leverage this potential by financing legal action which is something most groups in Germany can’t do due to financial constraints.

 Strategy – the basis